smadhukumar/kafka/environment-setup/environment-setup.md

 -   Prepare our work environment and create our lab resources using a Terraform script.

-### Prerequisites

-* The following workshop requires an Oracle Public Cloud Account that will either be supplied by your instructor or can be obtained through **Getting Started** steps.
-* A Cloud tenancy is where you have the resources available to provision what is listed in the Architecture Overview.
-* Oracle Cloud Infrastructure supports the following browsers and versions: Google Chrome 69 or later, Safari 12.1 or later, and Firefox 62 or later.
-* Your cloud account user must have the required IAM (Identity and Access Management) policy or admin user.
-* Successfully logged in to your cloud tenancy, if not please [login](https://www.oracle.com/cloud/sign-in.html) into your cloud account.

 ## Task 1: Use Cloud Shell to clone the lab repository

-1. In the Oracle Cloud console global header, click Cloud Shell.
+1. In the Oracle Cloud console global header, click **Cloud Shell**.
 Cloud Shell opens as a separate panel in the Oracle Cloud console, which you can expand to full screen.

   _**Note:** *It takes a few minutes for Cloud Shell to connect and load your session.*_